3aransia/3aransia.github.io/_posts/2019-10-23-3aransia-example.markdown

 # 3aransia

-### Moroccan Latin/Digit Language Framework

-# Abstract
+## Abstract

-Making the L/D Moroccan words understandable by the machines and the new technologies.
+Making the L/D Moroccan and arabian words understandable by the machines and the new technologies.

-# Examples of the L/D Moroccan Language
+## Examples of the L/D Moroccan Language

 <table>
   <tr>